ariga/atlas/doc/md/guides/mysql/functional-indexes.md

 | 1000000 | James Strong     |      47 |          78 |       36 |             67 |   73 |
 ```

 We do not have any indexes other than the primary index on the `id` column.
-Now, suppose we want information about the top ten students who scored best average in math and science combined.
+Now, suppose we want information about the top ten students who scored the best average in math and science combined.
 Let's query that data with the following command:

 ```sql
 SELECT